aandrewchen/Creator-Verse/README.md

 # Creator-Verse

-This is my Software Engineer Take-Home assignment for the AggieWorks Fall 2023 Application!

 CreatorVerse is a full-stack web application that that allows users to log in and post their favorite content creators.
 I used React and Pico.css for the frontend, Express.js for the backend, and PostgreSQL for the database.
 I also used Google Firebase for authentication and Axios for handling HTTP requests/responses.
 I hope to implement more features in the future so that users can friend each other so they can view each other's favorite content creators!
 I still have lots to improve on in CreatorVerse, so I am looking forward to fixing any bugs, testing edge cases, as well as improving on the UI and functionality!